 You agree that you will use Gracenote Data, the Gracenote Software, and Gracenote Servers for your own personal non-commercial use only.
 You agree not to assign, copy, transfer or transmit the Gracenote Software or any Gracenote Data to any third party.
-YOU AGREE NOT TO USE OR EXPLOIT GRACENOTE DATA, THE GRACENOTE SOFTWARE, OR GRACENOTE SERVERS, EXCEPT AS EXPRESSLY PERMITTED HEREIN
+YOU AGREE NOT TO USE OR EXPLOIT GRACENOTE DATA, THE GRACENOTE SOFTWARE, OR GRACENOTE SERVERS, EXCEPT AS EXPRESSLY PERMITTED HEREIN these restrictions.

-You agree that your non-exclusive license to use the Gracenote Data, the Gracenote Software, and Gracenote Servers will terminate if you violate these restrictions.
 If your license terminates, you agree to cease any and all use of the Gracenote Data, the Gracenote Software, and Gracenote Servers.
-Gracenote reserves all rights in Gracenote Data, the Gracenote Software, and the Gracenote Software, and the Gracenote Servers, including all ownership rights.
+Gracenote reserves all rights in Gracenote Data, the Gracenote Software, and the Gracenote Servers, including all ownership rights.
 Under no circumstances will Gracenote become liable for any payment to you for any information that you provide.
 You agree that Gracenote may enforce its rights under this Agreement against you directly in its own name.